 Hedrick said, “We have also added two new trained pigs to the cast this year that will leave you dazed and amazed.
 You will love the showdown between the “Hatdawgs and the McCaws.”

-Anthony, Alena King and their trained “Comedy Pet Variety Act” have joined the cast of The Comedy Barn©.
-They have performed on Animal Planet’s “Pet Star,” on “The Tonight Show” with Jay Leo, at theme parks, festivals, fairs, pet expos, conventions and corporate events across the country, in theaters in Branson, Mo., and with “The Comedy Pet Variety Show” in Lakeland, Fla., as well as with the Royal Hanneford Circus.
+Anthony, Alena King and their trained “comedy critters” perform in the “Amazing Animals” ™ pet show.
+They have performed at The Comedy Barn® Theater for the last four years.
+They have appeared on Animal Planet’s “Pet Star,” “The Tonight Show,” and at theme parks, festivals, fairs, pet expos, conventions and corporate events across the country.
+They have also performed in theaters in Branson, Mo., in “The Comedy Pet Variety Show” in Lakeland, Fla., as well as in the Royal Hanneford Circus.

-“Tony is bringing his amazing animal act to The Comedy Barn Theater,” said David Fee, president and chief executive officer of The Fee/Hedrick Family Entertainment Group and co-owner of The Comedy Barn Theater©.
-“Tony is a phenomenal talent and he has a unique family friendly act that combines his extraordinary pets with magic, acrobatics and audience participation.
-He has rescued most of these animals from shelters all over the country and now they are Pigeon Forge stars.
+“Tony and Alena King are bringing back their amazing animal act to The ‘Amazing Animal’ Pet Show,” Fee said.
+“Tony and Alena are phenomenally talented animal trainers and performers, and it is incredible what their animals can do.
+Tony and Alena have a unique, family friendly act that combines their extraordinary pets with magic, acrobatics and audience participation.
+They have rescued most of these animals from shelters all over the country, and now they are Pigeon Forge stars.